-[Last updated 2024.10.06]
+[Last updated 2024.10.10]

 Over the years many Xenogears and Xenosaga websites have disappeared, taking much valuable information and history with them.
 But these websites also often contained outdated and even false information.
 In order to preserve information about classic Xeno and also keep it up to date, a website such as this study guide was necessary, and that is the primary reason I created it.
-I also wanted to establish a high standard for writing about these works since I used to be disappointed in the level of discourse these fascinating and ambitious stories had originally.
+I also wanted to establish a higher standard for writing about these works since I used to be disappointed in the level of discourse these fascinating and ambitious stories had originally.
 The curse of works produced within pop culture is that they often end up in the hands of an immature audience, which can make perception of the works deteriorate over time if there are no quality websites and writings around.

 Preserving and providing accurate information with informed analysis has always been an important aim with this website and my articles, and so naturally it is the first place I think an English speaking person should visit after their first time playing through these games and reading the lore books, if they wish to learn more.
 Though be aware that there are spoilers for both works all over the place so it is recommended to have experienced both works fully before exploring the articles.